MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 2. 04/22/2024: The email address changed from BoSmith@contoso.com to BoJames@contoso.com for EntraID “A”
 3. 04/25/2024: Email address BoSmith@contoso.com is removed
-4. 04/29/2024: BoSmith@contoso.com is assigned to another EntraID “B” (for example, the email address is recycled)
+4. 04/29/2024: BoSmith@contoso.com is assigned to another EntraID "B" (for example, the email address is recycled)

 5. 05/10/2024: The file exported on the snapshot date is uploaded in Viva Insights.
-It contains email address BoSmith@contoso.com which belongs to EntraID “B” but previously belonged to EntraID “A”
+It contains email address BoSmith@contoso.com, which belongs to EntraID "B" but previously belonged to EntraID "A"

     * Select **04/29/2024** from the dropdown and not **04/20/2020**, **04/25/2024**, **04/22/2024**, or **05/10/2024**.
-    * This ensures that the email address on 04/29/2024 (for example, BoSmith@constoso.com) is used to fetch new EntraID “B” for all past dates
+    * This ensures that the email address on 04/29/2024 (for example, BoSmith@constoso.com) is used to fetch new EntraID "B" for all past dates
-        * If you select **04/20/2024** from the dropdown, then the email address on 04/20/2024 (for example, BoSmith@constoso.com) fetches EntraID “A” for all past dates.
-In this case, the email address will match the previous person for the entire historical data
+        * If you select **04/20/2024** from the dropdown, then the email address on 04/20/2024 (for example, BoSmith@constoso.com) fetches EntraID "A" for all past dates.
+In this case, the email address matches the previous person for the entire historical data

 ## Attribute reference